 Inside of Form 2, you would add the following to the beginning of the form.

 '''

 $Header -filetype(CSS)$

 '''

-Available Parameters for \$Header
+Available Parameters for \$Header - filetype

 Parameter Name: -filetype (required parameter) The -filetype parameter is required to indicate the type of file that is being referenced.
-The options are CSS (Cascading Style Sheet) and JS (JavaScript).
+The options are CSS (Cascading Style Sheet), JS (JavaScript), and JSON.